MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/types-of-fields.md

 App users can now select the image to display on the form.
 When an app user opens the form for a record, they can choose the image that they want displayed on the form.

 > [!IMPORTANT]
-> If the record is a new record that hasn’t been saved the error Invalid Argument is returned when you try to change the image.
+> If the row is a new row that hasn’t been saved the error Invalid Argument is returned when you try to change the image.

 ### Change the image for a record
 Once an table form has an image column, app users can change the image for a given record.